bertalanvoros/post-api/README.md

 # post-api
 Saves a timestamp into a database.

+There are two options to chose from;
+Option_1 launches the application without Kibana for better performance
+on computers with limited resources.

+Option_2 launches the application with Kibana, it takes longer to load but
+the database can be accessed using a web browser.

 Please note, it might take some time for tha application to be ready
 after having issued the 'vagrant up' command.